Venkatesh-Guntreddi/Amazon-Sentiment-Analysis/README.md

 ### Why Logistic Regression?

 Logistic Regression is a simple yet effective algorithm for binary classification problems like this.
-It estimates the probability of a review belonging to each sentiment class based on the input features.
+It estimates the probability of a review belonging to a positive or negative class based on the input features.

 ---